 - Rock-solid data security based on clearly regulated access rights and the multi-certified cloud platform

-By working in close cooperation with Fabasoft, Siemens Gas and Power succeeded in accomplishing one of the core challenges of digital transformation in mechanical and plant engineering in a remarkably short time: digitalising its internal processes.
+By working in close cooperation with Fabasoft, Siemens Gas and Power succeeded in accomplishing one of the core challenges of digital transformation in mechanical and plant engineering in a remarkably short time: digitalizing its internal processes.
 “This meant significant productivity gains in project execution.
 We are also seeing a dramatic boost in quality in terms of the transparency towards customers and suppliers,” says Harald Hümmer, Head of System Quality at Siemens Gas and Power GmbH & Co.
 KG.

 To find out more about how to choose the right process-driven software to coordinate, review, and approve supplier documentation, download our free white paper, “Cloud-based supplier documentation”.